SERHANT-ADX/sgpt-docs/docs/Components/ProfilePage/ProfileChats/ProfileChats.md

 ### Props

 The `ProfileChats` component does not accept any props directly.
-Instead, it relies on the `chatThreads` data obtained from the `useProfilePage` hook to render the list of chat threads.
+Instead, it relies on the `chatThreads` and `chatThreadsIsLoading` data obtained from the `useProfilePage` hook to render the list of chat threads.

+`chatThreads` - array of chat objects

+`chatThreadsIsLoading` - boolean
 ### Component Structure

 The `ProfileChats` component is structured as follows: